Slices of Parameter Space for Meromorphic Maps with Two Asymptotic Values: Shell components: Properties of and

-\begin{prop} Every shell component $\Omega_n \in \calm_{\la}$ and $\Omega_n' \in \calm_{\mu}$, $n>1$, has a unique label defined by the itinerary of its virtual center $\la^*$, a pre-pole of order $n-1$ where $n$ is the minimal such integer. \end{prop} Because the shell components of period $1$ have virtual centers that do not belong to the parameter space, we cannot label them in this way.
+Because the shell components of period $1$ have virtual centers that do not belong to the parameter space, we cannot label them in this way.
 There are only two such points, $\rho/2$ and $\infty$ and hence only two such components with no label.
 In order to have a label for every component, we arbitrarily assign the label $\infty$ to these components. \begin{proof} The boundary of each shell component $\Omega_n$ contains one and only one virtual center $\la^*$ \footnote{It will follow from the Common Boundary Theorem that it is on the boundary of only one shell component.
 This is different from the tangent family where pairs of shell components share virtual centers.
 See e.g. \cite{CJK19}} and the label $ \mathbf k_{n-1}= k_{n-1}k_{n-2}\ldots k_1$ of the virtual center is its itinerary.
 Let $V$ be a neighborhood of $\la^*$ and let $W=\Omega_n \cap V$.
 By proposition~\ref{compitin}, the itineraries of the points in $W$ agree except for their first entry.
 By proposition 6.8 of \cite{FK}, as $\la \in W$ tends to the virtual center, the point $a_0(\la) = g_j(a_1(\la))$ of the cycle tends to infinity and the point $a_1(\la)$ tends to the virtual cycle parameter $\la^*$, a pre-pole of order $n-1$ with itinerary, $ \mathbf k_{n-1}= k_{n-1}k_{n-2}\ldots k_1$.

 Note that because $\lambda \in \mathcal{M}_\lambda$ or $\mathcal{M}_\mu$, the cycle $\mathbf a(\la)$ attracts only one of the asymptotic asymptotic values.
 Therefore unlike the tangent family, where both asymptotic values can be attracted by a single cycle of double the period, $n-1$ is minimal. \end{proof}